 Trade union meetings are regularly held in hotels where the delegates are also housed enjoying expenses that they would never afford from their own salaries.
 This can be encouraged by civil society organisations that fund retreats in expensive hotels or conference centres.
-Even the Labour Party fell into this trap by accommodating trade union leaders in hotels for their retreat last October, in Abuja and giving them brown envelopes.
+Even the Labour Party fell into this trap by accommodating trade union leaders in hotels for their Leadership Retreat in September 2022, in Abuja and giving them brown envelopes.
 The NLC and other major trade unions all have conference halls and meeting rooms in Abuja and state capitals.
 These facilities should be used for all trade union meetings.